mkoistinen/homebridge-pi-lamp/pi_setup.md

     sudo raspi-config

-1. Locale: "en-US" (use your own, of course)
+1. Locale: Use your own, of course
-2. Time Zones:
+2. Time Zones: Use your own, of course
-3. Keyboard:
+3. Keyboard: Use your own, of course
-4. Expand filesystem (reboot again)
+4. Expand filesystem

+    sudo reboot

 ## Install Node
 Check to see which version is latest first!